 Other Foreign is defined as the non-EU countries within Europe, the United States of America, the Middle East, and the remaining countries in North, Central and South America, Africa, Asia and Oceania which are not included in either the New or Old Commonwealth country groupings.

-Any 4 consecutive quarters that make up a 12 month period.
+Any four consecutive quarters that make up a 12-month period.
 In the provisional tables the rolling year moves on 1 quarter for each row of estimates in the tables.
-For example the rolling year January 2009 – December 2009, is followed by the rolling year April 2009 to March 2010.
+For example the rolling year January 2009 to December 2009, is followed by the rolling year April 2009 to March 2010.

 The difference between an estimate derived from a random sample and the true population value; the difference being attributable to the fact that only a sample of values was used.
 That is, sampling error results because not every migrant who enters or leaves the UK is interviewed.